IdealisticINTJ/Motorcycle-ALPR-YOLOv5/README.md

 ### Conclusion
 The proposed methodology presents a highly accurate and real-time end-to-end motorcycle helmet detection system based on YOLOv5.
 The HFUT-MH dataset, developed for this purpose, provides a diverse and challenging dataset for training and validation.
 The system outperforms state-of-the-art methods in terms of both accuracy and real-time detection.
 Future work may include object tracking to reduce redundant detection and improve system efficiency for traffic video surveillance.

+---

+#### **⚠️ *Due to the freelance nature of this project, detailed documentation + modular code is restricted for said period of time.
+For collaboration inquiries, please contact the repository owner.***